DarthMike/darthmike.github.io/source/_posts/2015-05-27-fragmentation.markdown

 The mobile sector of IT moves very fast.
 New technologies, APIs, and fast releases are standard.
 Apple in particular, releases new versions of the iPhone and iPad devices and iOS version every year.
 A yearly cycle may not seem a short term, but it is short for long-lasting products; the kind of products that are valuable for users and for the people building them.

-There are a set of inconveniences related to moving fast in mobile, in particular in iOS.
+There are some inconveniences related to moving fast in mobile, in particular in iOS.
 Let’s see what developers need to cope with every year or in the immediate future.

 ## Breaking API changes